civilcode/playbook/process/05 development/fdd/feature-module-set.md

 - [ ] Determine business rules
 - [ ] Identify UI components (mockup with [Balsamiq Mockups](https://balsamiq.com/products/mockups/)

+# Statement of Purpose

+{what is the purpose of this module}

 # Feature List

 {insert feature list}